Working with Layers in Photoshop: A Beginner’s Guide

 However, the concept of layers can be difficult to grasp…so I’ve put together this extensive (yet easy-to-follow) guide that explains what layers are and how they work to enhance your photographs.

 For landscape photography, there are four basic building blocks of Photoshop (with layers being one of them) that all processing techniques rely on.

 Once you learn how layers work, techniques that seem too advanced beyond your skills (such as exposure blending, sky replacements, focus stacking, color grading, and so much more) will suddenly make perfect sense.

 Layers are very simple to understand…it just requires a small shift in thinking about how you work in Photoshop; a different perspective for it to all finally “click”.
 And I will show you exactly how to do that in this tutorial.

 I’ve been processing with Photoshop since 2006, so I can tell you this with much confidence: when you know how layers work in Photoshop, you’re already way ahead of the learning curve.
-Most techniques in Photoshop are based off the non-destructive workflow that layers can provide…so it’s absolutely crucial that you are comfortable using layers if you want to create high-quality, extraordinary landscape photographs.
+Most techniques in Photoshop are based on the non-destructive workflow that layers can provide…so it’s absolutely crucial that you are comfortable using layers if you want to create high-quality, extraordinary landscape photographs.

 Now let’s get to the tutorial!
 Whether you prefer to watch or read, I’ve got you covered below.

 What are Layers Exactly?

 In the simplest, most basic explanation possible: layers allow you to separate each and every change you make to your photograph.
 This will not only protect your photo from any permanent changes, but it allows you to make changes to your adjustments independent from the image itself.